We're glad you're here!

 5:30 p.m. on Evensong Sundays (or 1st Sunday of the month), with childcare available.
 Join the Rev. Canon Cristi Chapman and Kelly Moody for an exploration of the bible in the company of others raising children with faith, hope, doubt, fear and trembling.

 *PBS is on hiatus during The Radix Project: Small Groups/Deep Roots.
 For more information, contact the Rev. Canon Cristi Chapman at email@example.com

 Join us for our annual Advent Event, Mardi Gras Pancake Supper, or Pentecost Run/Ride/Roll.
 Stay tuned for information about summer programs, including Eat, Play Love!
 These family-centered events will be noted in the monthly Children's and Family newsletter and in Sundays and Beyond.

 CHILD CARE CENTER

 The Child Care Center is a warm and safe environment located in the main building of the Cathedral.
-This space is staffed by two loving adults, and includes large and small motor development toys, picture books, and art.
-Children enjoy having time to play and being read to in the comfy reading corner.
+This space is staffed by two loving adults, and includes large and small motor development toys, picture books, art, and a live streamed feed of the Holy Eucharist.